crocandr/docker-elk-stack/README.md

 ...
 ```

-... and now, you have to build the elasticsearch container.
+... and now, you have to (re)build the elasticsearch container.

 ## Elastalert